 Category and Violation Classification No Drinking in Vehicle-A person may not drink any alcoholic beverage while operating a motor vehicle, motor assisted scooter, or class 2 electric assisted bicycle, or while a passenger in a motor vehicle, whether the vehicle is moving, stopped, or parked on any highway 16 or waters of the state.
 (UTAH CODE ANN. § 41-6a-526(2)) Class C misdemeanor No Open Containers-A person may not keep, carry, transport, or possess (or allow someone else to keep, carry, transport, or possess) in the passenger compartment of a motor vehicle, on a motor assisted scooter, or on a class 2 electric assisted bicycle, any container of an alcoholic beverage that has been opened, has its seal broken, or has its contents partially consumed when the vehicle is on any highway or waters of the state.
 (UTAH CODE ANN. § 41-6a-526(3)) Class C misdemeanor DUI-It is unlawful for any person to operate or be in actual physical control of a vehicle Class B misdemeanor-first or second offense within this state if the person's blood or breath alcohol level is above a concentration of 0.05gm or greater, or if a person is under the influence of alcohol and/or other drugs to a degree which renders the person incapable of safely operating a vehicle.
-(UTAH CODE ANN. § 41-6a-502, -503, -714) Class A misdemeanor-first or second offense, if the person (1) inflicted bodily injury upon another as a result of operating the vehicle negligently; (2) had a passenger under 16 years of age in the vehicle at the time of the offense; (3) was 21 years of age or older and had a passenger under the age of 18 in the vehicle at the time of the offense; or (4) used his or her vehicle to enter or exit a freeway or other controlled-access highway in a location other than an authorized entrance or exit.
-Third-degree felony-third or subsequent offense, or any DUI offense in which the person inflicted serious bodily injury as a result of operating the vehicle negligently, or any DUI offense if the person has a previous conviction for automobile homicide or felony DUI (even if the conviction was reduced) Automobile Homicide-Automobile homicide occurs when a person operates a motor Third-degree felony vehicle in a negligent manner, causing the death of another, and either has a blood or breath alcohol concentration of 0.05 gm or is under the influence of alcohol and/or any drug to a degree that renders the person incapable of safely operating a vehicle.
-(UTAH CODE ANN. § 76-5-207) Second-degree felony-if subsequent to a previous DUI conviction or if the behavior is found to be "criminally negligent" Controlled Substance Violation Not Amounting to Automobile Homicide-In situations where automobile homicide does not apply, it is a violation of the law for a person to (1) knowingly and intentionally have any measurable amount of a controlled substance Class A misdemeanor-for a violation involving a Schedule III, IV, or V substance within his or her body without valid prescription, order, or other authorization; (2) operat a motor vehicle in a negligent manner; and (3) cause serious bodily injury or death of another person.
-(UTAH CODE ANN. §§ 58-37-8(2)(g)-(h), (2)(a)(i); 58-37-4(2)(a)(iii)(S), (AA)) Third-degree felony-for a violation involving marijuana or tetrahydrocannabinols (or certain equivalents of these two drugs)), or a controlled substance listed in UTAH CODE ANN. § 58-37-4.2 Second-degree felony-for a violation involving any other Schedule I or II substance
+(UTAH CODE ANN. § 41-6a-502, -503) Class A misdemeanor-first or second offense, if the person (1) inflicted bodily injury upon another as a result of operating the vehicle negligently; (2) had a passenger under 16 years of age in the vehicle at the time of the offense; (3) was 21 years of age or older and had a passenger under the age of 18 in the vehicle at the time of the offense; or (4) used his or her vehicle to enter or exit a freeway or other controlled-access highway in a location other than an authorized entrance or exit.
+Third-degree felony-third or subsequent offense, or any DUI offense in which the person inflicted serious bodily injury as a result of operating the vehicle negligently, or any DUI offense if the person has a previous conviction for automobile homicide or felony DUI (even if the conviction was reduced) Second-degree felony-if subsequent to a previous DUI conviction or if the behavior is found to be "criminally negligent"